siriusdemon/memorandum/chibicc/pointer/README.md

 ### 1. Lexer

-There is no lexer, but `tokensize` in `tokensize.c`.
+There is no lexer, but `tokenize` in `tokenize.c`.

-Function `tokensize` saves the input to a static variable `current_input`.
+Function `tokenize` saves the input to a static variable `current_input`.
 Then creates an empty Token `head`.
 So `head.next`, the returned value, is the first token of input stream.

 The main process starts from line:96.
 Firstly, all space is skipped (line:98-100).
 At line:104, token of NUM is built. `new_token` create a new token, make it as `cur->next`, and return the new token. `strtoul` will parse a number and move `p` forward, so the length of token can be computed.